Gromov–Witten invariant: Related invariants and other constructions

 The GW invariants are closely related to a number of other concepts in geometry, including the Donaldson invariants and Seiberg–Witten invariants in the symplectic category, and Donaldson–Thomas theory in the algebraic category.
-For compact symplectic four-manifolds, Clifford Taubes showed that a variant of the GW invariants (see Taubes's Gromov invariant) are equivalent to the Seiberg–Witten invariants.
+For compact symplectic four-manifolds, Clifford Taubes showed that a variant of the GW invariants (see Taubes's Gromov invariant) is equivalent to the Seiberg–Witten invariants.
 For algebraic threefolds, they are conjectured to contain the same information as integer valued Donaldson–Thomas invariants.
 Physical considerations also give rise to Gopakumar–Vafa invariants, which are meant to give an underlying integer count to the typically rational Gromov-Witten theory.
 The Gopakumar-Vafa invariants do not presently have a rigorous mathematical definition, and this is one of the major problems in the subject.

 The Gromov-Witten invariants of smooth projective varieties can be defined entirely within algebraic geometry.
 The classical enumerative geometry of plane curves and of rational curves in homogeneous spaces are both captured by GW invariants.
 However, the major advantage that GW invariants have over the classical enumerative counts is that they are invariant under deformations of the complex structure of the target.
 The GW invariants also furnish deformations of the product structure in the cohomology ring of a symplectic or projective manifold; they can be organized to construct the quantum cohomology ring of the manifold X, which is a deformation of the ordinary cohomology.
 The associativity of the deformed product is essentially a consequence of the self-similar nature of the moduli space of stable maps that are used to define the invariants.

 The quantum cohomology ring is known to be isomorphic to the symplectic Floer homology with its pair-of-pants product.